learning-zone/angular-basics/README.md

 1. What are the utility functions provided by RxJS?
 1. What are the various kinds of directives?
 1. What are router events?
-1. What is the purpose of any type cast function?